arshadmurtaza03/plant-disease-classifier-cnn/README.md

-# 🌿 Plant Disease Detection using CNN
+# 🌿 Plant Disease Classifier using CNN

 A deep learning project that detects plant diseases from leaf images using Convolutional Neural Networks (CNN).